clojurebridge-minneapolis/installfest/docs/setup_win10.md

 ![Testing heroku working](img/win7/testing-step6.png)

 Congratulations!
 That website is running code you have on your computer that you have uploaded.
 You have actually made a very simple Clojure app, and your computer is all set up to make more.

-### Troubleshooting
-* If you receive errors while running Light Table about Java or JDK, these may be resolved by finishing the installation of Leiningen first.
-If not, see a TA to look at your environment variables.

 ### Try the koans